Obligation of Applicant

 a) Usage of Personal and Corporate Information

-The utilisation of both private and corporate information provided by the applicant shall be limited to what is necessary in order to operate SG Mark’s awarding system.
-It is hereby stipulated and agreed upon by and between the organiser and the registrant that this information has received the consent of the registrant for this purpose.
+The utilisation of both private and corporate information provided by Applicants shall be limited to what is necessary in order to operate SG Mark’s awarding system.
+It is hereby stipulated and agreed upon by and between the organiser and the applicants that this information has received the consent of the Applicant(s), designer(s) and client(s) for this purpose.

 b) Usage of Information of Successful Applications

-All registrants reserve the copyrights to the information and related materials provided for the entries submitted, of which usage by the organisers shall be limited to the extent necessary to the screening process and public release.
-It is hereby stipulated and agreed upon by and between the organiser and the registrant that this information has received the consent of the registrant for this purpose.
+All applicants reserve the copyrights to the information and related materials provided for the entries submitted, of which usage by the organisers shall be limited to the extent necessary to the screening process and public release.
+It is hereby stipulated and agreed upon by between the organiser and the applicants that this information has received the consent of the applicant(s), designer(s) and client(s) for this purpose.

-With regard to entries awarded with SG Mark, the organiser hereby stipulates permission to the usage of the information provided for publication on the website, in the Yearbook, the extent necessary for other promotional activities of the Mark and to reasonable modifications made under unavoidable instances concerning purpose and formatting.
+With regard to entries awarded with the SG Mark, the organiser hereby stipulates permission to the usage of the information provided for publication on all relevant publicity materials including but not limited to media coverage, winners’ announcement ad, website, exhibition and in the winners’ directory, the extent necessary for other promotional activities of the Mark and to reasonable modifications made under unavoidable instances concerning purpose and formatting.
 Please refer to the website of the Intellectual Property of Singapore (IPOS) for more information regarding IP rights.

 Declaration of Intellectual Property Rights

 An omission of Applicant includes any failure of Applicant to comply with any of the terms and conditions of this Agreement; any rules and regulations of SG Mark; and any laws of the Republic of Singapore.
-Registrant agrees to indemnify all members of the Mark Management Team any and all expenses, attorneys’ fees, and any judgements awarded or settlement amounts agreed to.
-Registrant also agrees that SG Mark Management is not responsible for any loss, damage, or theft of or to any property of anyone, including the Registrant and its employees, agents or contractors, while in transit to or from the venue space, while in the venue space or otherwise.
+Applicant agrees to indemnify all members of the SG Mark Management Team any and all expenses, attorneys’ fees, and any judgements awarded or settlement amounts agreed to.
+Applicant also agrees that SG Mark Management is not responsible for any loss, damage, or theft of or to any property of anyone, including the Applicant and its employees, agents or contractors, while in transit to or from the venue space, while in the venue space or otherwise.

-The organiser shall bear no liability concerning any disputes and conflict arising between the Registrant and other third parties in connection with the application for or receipt of SG Mark.
+The organiser shall bear no liability concerning any disputes and conflict arising between the Applicant and other third parties in connection with the application for or receipt of SG Mark.

 Design Business Chamber Singapore (DBCS) is not a bailee, insurer, or guarantor of the safety of the Registrant’s property and will not be held liable for loss of or damage to it.
 All Registrant property is understood to be under the Registrant’s custody and control at all times.
 Registrants must insure their own property.